Written by Tammie White, Principal Broker/Owner of Franklin Homes Realty LLC

 Can We Buy a Lot and Use a Custom Builder?

 Land located within the city limits is selling at a premium.
-A one acre lot may cost $150K or more.
-You may find remote lots for much less located in the county but not within city limits that require well and septic.
+A one acre lot may cost $300K or more.
+You may find remote lots for much less located in the county that require well and septic but not within city limits.
 However, finding a builder to construct a smaller custom home may prove to be a challenge.
 Custom builders are more interested in building homes that have a larger profit margin.

 Additionally, your land/lot must be mortgage-free before you can build a home on it.
 Banks won't issue a construction loan for a home build unless you already own the land.
-Construction loan rates are higher than your standard mortgage; usually 6.5% or higher.
+Construction loan rates are higher than your standard mortgage.
 If you find this option appealing and can afford to make it happen, you will want to be living here first which may require you rent for a year.

 We were recently contacted by buyers who were five months away from relocating to Franklin.
 They still had to sell their home in Texas which they hadn't even put on the market.
 They were coming for a preliminary visit and asked if we could show them homes for several days.
 We gave them the same advice that we've included in this post.